etherlinkcom/docs/docs/governance/how-do-i-participate-in-governance.md

 ### Testnet governance contracts

-These are the governance contracts for the Etherlink Smart Rollup on the testnet (Ghostnet), which has the address [`sr18wx6ezkeRjt1SZSeZ2UQzQN3Uc3YLMLqg`](https://ghostnet.tzkt.io/sr18wx6ezkeRjt1SZSeZ2UQzQN3Uc3YLMLqg):
+These are the governance contracts for the Etherlink Smart Rollup on Etherlink Testnet (Ghostnet), which has the address [`sr18wx6ezkeRjt1SZSeZ2UQzQN3Uc3YLMLqg`](https://ghostnet.tzkt.io/sr18wx6ezkeRjt1SZSeZ2UQzQN3Uc3YLMLqg):

 Governance contract | Address
 --- | ---